EXPLAINER: What was Potter charged with in Wright death? - NewsBreak

 THE CHARGES

-Neither charge required prosecutors to prove Potter intended to kill Wright, and they pointed that out to the jury during opening statements.
+Neither charge requires prosecutors to prove Potter intended to kill Wright, and they pointed that out to the jury during opening statements.

 Defense attorney Paul Engh seemed to push against that during his opening, telling the jury that Potter didn't know she was holding a gun when she fired, adding: “It's not just shooting somebody, that's not the crime.
 It's being consciously aware of some kind of fact.”